Zulko/bricks_and_scissors/content/posts/overhangs.md

   width=400
 />

-Next, you draw an edge between each pair of overhangs that are compatible according to your criteria, which can be for instance _"the two overhangs and their reverse-complements must have at least 2 different nucleotides"_ :
+Next, you draw an edge between each pair of overhangs that are compatible according to your criteria, which can be for instance _"any two overhangs and their reverse-complements must have at least 2 different nucleotides"_ :

 <img
   src="../../post_assets/overhang_design/compatibility_graph.png"